 Offered by: Nemours Children's

-Location: Delaware Valley and Jacksonville and Orlando in Florida
+Location: Delaware Valley and Jacksonville in Florida

 A Long-Term Prospective Observational Safety Study of the Incidence of and Risk Factors for Fibrosing Colonopathy in US Patients With Cystic Fibrosis Treated With Pancreatic Enzyme Replacement Therapy: A Harmonized Protocol Across Sponsors